- Voter registration

 It is easier to vote if you register in advance.
 However, it is still possible to register on Election Day or after the pre-registration deadline (15 days before election day) using the Election Day Registration procedure.
 This requires ID and proof of address.

-You will need to register whenever you move, change your name, or change your political affiliation.
-To be eligible to register to vote in Johnson County, you must be:A U.S. citizen
+You will need to update your registration whenever you move, change your name, or change your political affiliation.
+Use the links above to update your registration online, or to print a Voter Registration Form.

-In a recent change to state law, the voter registration deadline is now 15 days before any election.
+The voter registration deadline is 15 days before any election.
 The safest thing to do is to update your registration as soon as you move.
+(We cannot accept address changes before you move; you need to wait until you reside and can get mail at your new address.)

 You can still make changes within the county after the deadline.
-You can also register after the deadline using the Election Day registration procedure.
+You can also register after the deadline using Election Day Registration procedures.

 - College student voters